CaioStoduto-zz/BossaBox-VUTTR-Challenge/README.md

 ### Requirements

 - [MongoDB](https://www.mongodb.com/);
-- A GitHub account that to create a [GitHub OAuth application](https://github.com/settings/applications/new)
+- A GitHub account to create a [GitHub OAuth application](https://github.com/settings/applications/new)

 ## How to Use